bjoerge/repeat.js/README.md

 - It is ideal for polling, performing asynchronous updates, doing timed UI updates or executing expensive tasks asynchronously .

-- It does not have any dependencies, but plays nicely with jQuery.
+- It can be used standalone or with jQuery.

 - It is built on top of a Deferred/promise implemetation for even greater flexibility